• Skip to primary navigation

 Circuit Diagram

-So far we learned an effective electronic load controller circuit using a sequential multiple dummy load switcher concept, here we discuss a much simpler design of the same using a triac dimmer concept and with a single load.
+So far I have explained an effective electronic load controller circuit using a sequential multiple dummy load switcher concept, here I have explained a much simpler design of the same using a triac dimmer concept and with a single load.

 What's a Dimmer Switch